Marceillo/kayak-blog-pp4/README.md

 [HTML - W3C HTML Validator](https://validator.w3.org/#validate_by_uri+with_options) - used for validating the HTML<br>
 [CSS - Jigsaw CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_uri) - used for validating the CSS<br>
 [GraphvizOnline](https://dreampuf.github.io/GraphvizOnline/#digraaph%20G%20%7B%0A%0A%20%20subgraph%20cluster_0%20%7B%0A%20%20%20%20style%3Dfilled%3B%0A%20%20%20%20color%3Dlightgrey%3B%0A%20%20%20%20node%20%5Bstyle%3Dfilled%2Ccolor%3Dwhite%5D%3B%0A%20%20%20%20a0%20-%3E%20a1%20-%3E%20a2%20-%3E%20a3%3B%0A%20%20%20%20label%20%3D%20%22process%20%231%22%3B%0A%20%20%7D%0A%0A%20%20subgraph%20cluster_1%20%7B%0A%20%20%20%20node%20%5Bstyle%3Dfilled%5D%3B%0A%20%20%20%20b0%20-%3E%20b1%20-%3E%20b2%20-%3E%20b3%3B%0A%20%20%20%20label%20%3D%20%22process%20%232%22%3B%0A%20%20%20%20color%3Dblue%0A%20%20%7D%0A%20%20start%20-%3E%20a0%3B%0A%20%20start%20-%3E%20b0%3B%0A%20%20a1%20-%3E%20b3%3B%0A%20%20b2%20-%3E%20a3%3B%0A%20%20a3%20-%3E%20a0%3B%0A%20%20a3%20-%3E%20end%3B%0A%20%20b3%20-%3E%20end%3B%0A%0A%20%20start%20%5Bshape%3DMdiamond%5D%3B%0A%20%20end%20%5Bshape%3DMsquare%5D%3B%0A%7D) - To take erd. dot file and convert to a graph<br>
-LightHouse - for testing performance<br>
+LightHouse in the browser- for testing performance<br>
+[Cloudinary](https://cloudinary.com/users/login) - to handel the image storage.<br>

 [Back to Table of Contents](#table-of-contents)